-Heather is a financial journalist, broadcaster and conference moderator.
+Heather is a financial journalist, editor and conference moderator and an experienced broadcaster.

-In 2014 she was a Visiting Scholar at Sidney Sussex College, Cambridge, while researching Sweden’s role in the Second World War, inspired by her grandfather’s experiences in helping to keep Swedish iron ore reaching the UK.
+In 2014 she was a Visiting Scholar at Sidney Sussex College, Cambridge, researching Sweden’s role in the Second World War.
 She has also written the Rough Guide Chronicle of Irish History.

-From 2004 – 2016 Heather edited Trust, an award-winning quarterly investment magazine for investors with Baillie Gifford & Co, Scotland’s largest independent fund managers.
+From 2004 – 2016 Heather edited Trust, an award-winning quarterly investment magazine to which she still contributes, published for investors with Baillie Gifford & Co, Scotland’s largest independent fund managers.
 She has also edited digital and printed magazines for Janus Henderson, The Co-operative Travel Group, Jupiter Asset Management, Gartmore, Hamptons, IBM, WH Smith, Orange, Lloyds and Barclays, Haggie Financial, Constantine Fine Art and Canopius.